IJSComplexMatter/dtmm/doc/datamodel.rst

    >>> thickness, material_eps, eps_angles = optical_data

-`thickness` describes the thickness of layer(s) in the optical data.
-It is a float (in case of a single layer) or array of floats (in case of a stack of layers).
+`thickness` describes the thickness of layers in the optical data.
+It is an array of floats.
 It is measured in pixel units.
 In our case it is an array of ones of length 60:

 .. doctest::